mfnch/pyrtist/web/sphinx/source/language.rst

     // SheetOfPaper instance)
   ]

 Type combination is one of the fundamental ideas behind the Box language.
-As a Box programmer you are invited to identify which types of objects you need in order to implement your algorithm effectively.and to how these types can be combined together to make something useful.
+As a Box programmer you are invited to identify which types of objects you need in order to implement your algorithm effectively and to identify how these types can be combined together to make something useful.

 Why Boxes rather than functions?
 --------------------------------